Peter Navarro served prison time related to Jan. 6. Now Trump is bringing him back as an adviser

 Outside the White House, Trump said that he had asked Michael Whatley to remain on as chair of the Republican National Committee.
 Whatley ran the committee during the election along with Lara Trump, the wife of Trump's son Eric.

-AP Aerospace Writer Marcia Dunn in Cape Canaveral, Fla., Josh Boak in Washington and Rob Gillies in Toronto contributed to this report.
+AP Aerospace Writer Marcia Dunn in Cape Canaveral, Fla., Associated Press writer Josh Boak in Washington and Associated Press writer Rob Gillies in Toronto contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.